 ACTAsia’s Fur-Free Life project helps consumers and professionals make informed choices by shining a light on the reality of the fur industry.

-What we do to stop demand for fur
+How ACTAsia is helping to stop the demand for fur

-ACTAsia’s Fur Free programme is run in conjunction with the Fur Free Retailer.
-Every year we hold a sustainable, fur-free fashion show in China, advocating compassionate alternatives to real fur.
-As part of the Fur Free Retailer scheme, ACTAsia has recruited 30 brands in China, and we continue to encourage fashion designers and retailers to pledge never to use real fur.
-More than 920 retailers have joined the international scheme to-date.
+ACTAsia hosts an annual Fur Free and Sustainable Fashion Festival in China advocating compassionate alternatives to real fur.
+ACTAsia’s Fur Free project is run in conjunction with the Fur Free Retailer and as part of the FFR scheme, ACTAsia has recruited 72 brands in China, and we continue to encourage fashion designers and retailers to pledge never to use real fur.
+More than 1500 retailers have joined the international scheme to-date.

 Our fur free work with the UN